eberhab/m20/emulation_with_mame.md

     * pcos11d.img: "Error 53 in files [font.all, kb.all]".
 The files can be replaced from e.g. pcos13.img.
     * startrek_de.img: Based on Italian pcos102, German characters not displayed correctly.
 Moving the game to a German pcos20 disk solves this, but results in graphics errors and misalignment between text and graphics (settings issue?).

+- [ ] Create MAME romset with info on how to fix some images
+- [ ] Find out how to switch keyboard language in PCOS1
 - [ ] Add pcos20h.img
+- [ ] Update BAS codes after basdetok is ready
+- [ ] Create "official" m20 images for two days to race, possible?
+- [ ] Add complete mame romset package and instructions on how to fix some images
 - [ ] Remove tech/mfi_images/pcos20_german.zip and games_german.zip MFIs from previous article version

 [^1]: https://forums.bannister.org/ubbthreads.php?ubb=showflat&Number=78739
 [^2]: http://www.z80ne.com/m20/sections/manuals/m20qreff.pdf